Staff

 Photo by Jamie James

-Penelope Benton has been NAVA's Executive Director since early 2021 following her role as General Manager 2015 - 2020.
-Currently living on Gadigal land, she is also an artist with a collaborative practice and recently became a mum.
+Penelope Benton has led NAVA as Executive Director since early 2021, after serving as General Manager 2015 - 2020.
+Based on Gadigal Country, Penelope is an artist with a collaborative practice, identifies as queer and is also a parent.
 She has worked previously as the Manager of Arc @ UNSW Art & Design, General Manager of the College of Fine Arts Students' Association and was Co-Artistic Director of Art Month Sydney 2013.
 Penelope was a co-Director at Firstdraft 2007 - 2008 and a Co-Founder/Director of The Red Rattler, an artist and activist run performance space in Sydney's inner west 2008 - 2013.

 She has a Bachelor of Arts (Visual Arts) from the University of Newcastle, Masters in Art Administration from UNSW, Graduate Diploma in Arts Management from UTS, and completed a Masters of Fine Arts at UNSW in 2017.